mnevinTransunion/netclientapi/README.md

    The Trustev API has been designed to allow users complete control over what information they are sending to us while still ensuring that integration can be done a couple of simple steps

 ### Simple Trustev Integration
-This is simple version of the trustev integration and involes 4 simple steps
+This is simple version of the Trustev integration and involves 4 simple steps
 ```c#

 // 1.
 Set-Up the Trustev Api Client with your user credentials